lukso-network/docs/docs/tools/relayer-api/execute-transaction.md

 const response = await axios.post(`https://relayer.lukso.network/api/v1/execute`, payload);
 ```

 Check the status of your transaction using the returned `taskId` at `/task/{taskId}`.
-It will be marked as complete once it has been executed on the blockchain
+It will be marked as complete once it has been executed on the blockchain.